 One of the most widely used e-mail marketing utilities, Mailchimp, made it easier for its services to go viral when they added the line “Powered by Mailchimp” at the end of every email sent via its service, which helped spread the word about the brand.

 Mailchimp’s home page conversion funnel follows all the basic steps covered in this article.
 First, there’s the information of a website building novelty service, followed by musings backed with social proof on why Mailchimp is THE solution for eCommerce, startups and mobile and web apps.

 What comes next is a selection of blog posts, case studies and tips to provide knowledge value to users.

 The conversion funnel wrap-up is completed with a very effective CTA promising two things: ease of use and service free of charge.

-The interactive pricing page for calculating a prospect’s price is awesome.
-I think it’s definitely unique.
+The interactive pricing page for calculating a prospect’s price is also quite unique.
 When you put in how many subscribers you have, it will instantly quote you the exact price.
 The simplicity of the pricing is also good.
 It’s really based on how many email subscribers you have.

 What is immediately noticeable at the top of their home page are two social proofs of their success: 28 million members worldwide and 3.5 million likes on their Facebook page.